Diana725/DevOps-Projects/Deploying Laravel Applications.md

 ```
 ## Step 3: Install PHP
 If you had already installed PHP when installing the Apache2 module, skip this step.
-To install PHP and its dependancies, run:
+Otherwise, you can install PHP and its dependancies by running:
 ```
 sudo apt-get install php7.4
-apt-get install php8.1-{BCMath,Ctype,curl,DOM,Fileinfo,Mbstring,PDO,Tokenizer,XML,zip,mysql,fpm}
+sudo apt-get install php8.1-{BCMath,Ctype,curl,DOM,Fileinfo,Mbstring,PDO,Tokenizer,XML,zip,mysql,fpm}
 ```
 Its important to ensure you're working with the correct PHP version, and you can confirm this by running:
 ```
 php -v
 ```
-If for you already had another version of PHP running, say PHP 8.2, and you want to change it to your desired version, you can do this using the following commands:
+If you already had another version of PHP running, say PHP 8.2, and you want to change it to your desired version, you can do this using the following commands:
 ```
 sudo a2dismod php8.2
 sudo a2enmod php7.4